 I suspect this might be of interest.
 An apartment in the 1930s Wells Coates Isokon Building, London NW3 for less than you would think.

 There are two reasons for the budget price tag.
-First off, this is a modestly-sized studio apartment.
-Not the biggest of spaces.
+First off, this is a studio apartment.
+Not necessarily the biggest of spaces.
+But apartments in this block were designed to be modest in terms of floorspace.
 Secondly, this is available as shared ownership.
-So the headline price is half of the apartment’s value.
+So the headline price is less than half of the apartment’s value.
 I’ll come onto both in due course.

-As I said, a studio apartment, one that you will find on the third floor.
-Space is pretty much the main studio room (incorporating bedroom) overlooking the communal gardens and the Belsize Wood Nature Reserve, along with an en-suite dressing room/bathroom and a separate fitted kitchen.
-Yes, pretty tight.
+As I said earlier, this is a studio apartment, one that you will find on the first floor.
+Space is pretty much the main studio room (incorporating bedroom) overlooking the communal gardens and the Belsize Wood Nature Reserve, along with an en-suite dressing room/bathroom and a separate fitted kitchen that’s both modern but with the ‘look’ of the original era.
+Again, I’m using that word modest, but that was always the case.
+Back in the 1930s, this was a place to live rather than entertain.
+It would be rare for residents to actually cook and eat at home.

-Yet despite that, there is still that draw of being able to say that you live in the Isokon building.
+Yet despite the size, there is still that draw of being able to say that you live in the Isokon building.
 We all love it, but few of us can say we ever lived in it.
+The pull of the architecture is everything here and if you only need so much living space, then this could be the perfect place for you.
+Especially in light of the price.

 Images and details courtesy of Haleigh Residential.
 For more details and to make an enquiry, please visit the website.